Is It Worth Investing In Dogecoin?

 Dogecoin has also shown low levels of volatility until late April, when it started on a price swing that left many investors baffled.

 Like we mentioned earlier, Dogecoin thrives on hype and speculation, which makes it really volatile and hard to predict price direction.
 However, several analysts are still giving predictions of how they think the price will fair for the remaining portion of the year.

-According to Digital Coin Price, Dogecoin might finish the year at $0.63.
-The site updated its prediction after the recent correction that saw the coin drop to below $0.40 from as high as $0.70.
+According to Digital Coin Price, Dogecoin might finish the year at $0.35.
+The site updated its prediction after the correction that saw the coin drop to below $0.40 from as high as $0.70.

-Elsewhere, while Long Forecast expects the price of Dogecoin to drop from June, it will start rising in August and close the year at $0.75, which is 1 cent above the coin’s current ATH.
-Long Forecast previously predicted that DOGE would finish the year at above $1 but has also updated its forecast after the recent price dip.
+Elsewhere, while Long Forecast expects the price of Dogecoin to close the year at $0.25.
+Long Forecast previously predicted that DOGE would finish the year at above $1 but has also updated its forecast after its price dip.